AUSL

 Ranks Fourth on LSU’s Career List with 286 Hits

 Personal: Briggs is the daughter of Ken and Roseann Briggs.
-Her father played baseball at Chapman University and professionally, while her mother was a two-sport standout in softball and volleyball at Golden West Junior College.
-Briggs has three siblings and is serving as a graduate assistant softball coach at LSU during the 2025 season.
+Her father played baseball at Chapman University and went on to play professionally, while her mother was a two-sport standout in softball and volleyball at Golden West Junior College.
+She has three siblings.

 International Experience: Briggs competed with Team USA during the 2024 Japan All-Star Series, where she tallied one hit in six at-bats and also earned a walk during the three-game set.